Rubbish

 This collection service is funded by a ‘user pays’ system - this means that the more you recycle, the less you need to pay.

-Our waste contractor, Waste Management, supplies Council rubbish bags at an agreed wholesale price to the retailers (supermarkets and dairies) but we do not control the prices set by the stores, so the price you pay can vary from store to store.
+WM New Zealand supplies rubbish bags at an agreed wholesale price to the supermarkets and dairies, but they do not control the prices set by the stores, so the price you pay can vary from store to store.

 Public holidays

-If you are using Council rubbish bags, public holidays do not affect collection except for Good Friday, Christmas Day, and New Year’s Day.
+If you are using official rubbish bags, public holidays do not affect collection except for Good Friday, Christmas Day, and New Year’s Day.

 • The collection that would normally take place on Good Friday will take place the next day on Saturday.

-• If your collection falls on Christmas or New Year's Day, collection will take place the Saturday prior (23rd & 30th December)
+• If your collection falls on Christmas or New Year's Day, collection will take place the Saturday after (28 December 2024 and 4 January 2025).

 If you use a private wheelie bin collection provider, contact your provider for more detailed information about their public holiday collection service.